lmkerr/sequence-diagrams/README.md

 ## Build Diagrams

-To add your own diagrams, just simply create a `.seqdiag` file anywhere in the `public/diagrams` folder.
+To add your own diagrams, just simply create a `.md` file anywhere in the `public/diagrams` folder.
 The build script takes in account for nested folders so you can have any folder structure you want.
 For example purposes, I've added a few diagrams for reference.

 This application uses the [js-sequence](https://bramp.github.io/js-sequence-diagrams/) library for uml formatting.